Google Cloud · PCA

 Demand for GCP-certified architects has grown alongside enterprise adoption of Google Cloud, particularly in organizations running AI/ML workloads, Kubernetes-based platforms, and regulated data environments requiring compliance with SOC 2, HIPAA, or PCI-DSS.
 The October 2025 exam update's emphasis on Vertex AI and generative AI architecture further positions certified architects at the intersection of cloud infrastructure and enterprise AI—one of the fastest-growing areas of IT investment.
 Pairing the PCA with complementary certifications such as the Professional Cloud Security Engineer or Professional Cloud Network Engineer further strengthens a candidate's market position.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 1397 questions.

 Explanation